Self-guided Sightseeing Tour #5 in Halle (Saale), Germany

 The Francke Foundations, also known as Glauchasche Anstalten were founded in 1695 in Halle, Germany as a Christian, social and educational work by August Hermann Francke

-The Leipzig Tower is a free-standing watchtower that belonged to the fortifications of the city of Halle (Saale).
+The Leipzig tower is a freely standing Wartturm, which belonged to the fastening system of the city of Halle (Saale).

 A Stolperstein is a ten-centimetre (3.9 in) concrete cube bearing a brass plate inscribed with the name and life dates of victims of Nazi extermination or persecution.
 Literally, it means 'stumbling stone' and metaphorically 'stumbling block'.